-Rollo, Lady Dorchester, Kirk … who were they? and what are they doing sitting adjacent to one another on a shelf at Gerolstein, NZ in 2017?
+Rollo, Lady Dorchester, Kirk … who were they? and what are they doing sitting adjacent to one another on a shelf in a country farmhouse at Gerolstein, NZ in 2020?

 In my continuing voyage of discovery through my bookshelves, I’ve moved from the Austrian end to the English and Scottish end.
 This morning I have picked up a leather-bound volume of ‘Parsons’s edition of British Classics’.
 What it is, actually, is volume six (of eight) of The Spectator, published by J Parsons of Paternoster Row in 1792.
 The print is rather small, so I don’t think I’ll try to read it, and anyway the showily learned chats of eighteenth-century gentlemen aren’t quite my field.